PovilasUrb/HuskySwap/README.md

 ## **Building**

-When a commit is merged to the main branch, it will automatically kick off a completely automated CI/CD pipeline that will build the project and deploy it to https://husky-swap.azurewebsites.net.
+When a commit is merged to the main branch, it will automatically kick off a completely automated CI/CD pipeline that will build the project.

 -----------------------------------------------------------------------------------